Paper vs. Canvas Prints

 Nearly all of Dan’s fine art prints are available in both paper and canvas, with a few sizes to choose from.

-Prints on paper are hand-signed and mounted on mat board, and will fit in standard frame sizes.
+Prints on paper are printed with high quality fine art archival inks, and will fit in standard frame sizes.
 The dimensions include a white mat border.

-Prints on canvas are limited edition, fine art giclees.
-They are hand-signed, numbered, and arrive stretched and framed with a thin black wood edge molding.
+Prints on canvas are fine art giclees.
+They are printed with archival inks and are hand embellished with surface texture and sometimes with hand painted details.
+They are then varnished with a high gloss UV varnish.
+They arrive stretched and framed with a thin black wood edge molding.
 They are wired and ready to hang.

 You’ll see a comparison of both options side by side in the photo below.